 Guests are required to have a visa to travel to Cuba, however Royal Caribbean will facilitate this for our guests at a cost of $75 per person.
 This fee will be added to your onboard account on Day 1 of the cruise.
 Each guest will receive their Visa during embarkation and will be responsible for providing their Visa to the Cuban authorities upon arrival in Cuba.
 If a guest loses their Visa, they will be able to purchase a new Visa onboard at an additional cost of $75.
-A passport will be required for all guests sailing to Cuba with us.
-Guest passports must be valid for six months after their travel date to Cuba.
-Some guests will be required to have an A-1Visa to visit Cuba.
+All cruises to Cuba require a passport book (NO passport cards or other forms of I.D. will be accepted) valid for at least 6 months after the sailing date, for all guests including minors.
+Some guests will be required to have an A-1 Visa to visit Cuba.

-It is important that the name on your reservation be exactly as it is stated on your passport or other official proof of nationality.
+It is important that the name on your reservation be exactly as it is stated on your passport book or other official proof of nationality.
 If your name has changed since your document was issued (e.g., marriage or divorce), it is required that you update the document with the new name or provide an official supporting document (e.g., a state, county or province issued marriage license, divorce decree or legal name change document) of the name change.
 All documents must be the original or a notarized copy.
 Additionally, if you are using an identification (e.g., driver's license) and a citizenship document ( e.g., birth certificate), then BOTH documents must match the name on your reservation.
 Otherwise, it may result in delay or possible denial of boarding.Learn More